 The Income Security Advocacy Centre (ISAC) is a community legal clinic established in 2001 and funded by Legal Aid Ontario.
 We have a provincial mandate to advance the systemic interests and rights of low-income Ontarians around income security programs and low-wage precarious employment.

 We work closely with the sixty local community clinics that make up Ontario’s community legal clinic system.
-These clinics work every day with the income security challenges that low-income people face.
 We also work closely with other anti-poverty and social justice groups and organizations, private bar lawyers, academics and researchers.

 Our vision for income security includes the following principles: